SAP/cloud-mta-build-tool/docs/docs/index.md

 All resource definitions are passed to the `mtad.yaml` file as is without mapping and validations (for example, if the resource is supported in the target platform or if the specified parameters match the type).

-### <b>Creating an MTA Archive According to the MTA Deploymnet Descriptor (`mtad.yaml` file)</b>
+### <b>Creating an MTA Archive According to the MTA Deployment Descriptor (`mtad.yaml` file)</b>

-The feature is implemented by MBT assembly command.
-The generate process will copy all modules, module required dependencies and resouces content to MTAR according to MTA Deploymnet Descriptor(mtad.yaml file).
+The function is provided to assemble multiple modules into one MTAR for deployment, usually these modules are developed and prebuilt as seperate projects.
+The function is implemented by MBT assemble command, the assemble process copy all modules, module required dependencies and resouces build result into a MTAR according to MTA Deploymnet Descriptor(mtad.yaml file).

-For module, if path attribute is empty, it will be skipped; if path is not exist, the generate process will be failed.
-For required dependencies and resources, if parameters.path attribute is empty, it will be skipped; if parameters.path is not exist, the generate process will be failed.
+For module, if it dose not have path attribute, assemble process will skip it; if path is not exist, assemble process will fail.
+For required dependencies and resources, if they do not have parameters.path attribute, assemble process will skip them; if parameters.path is not exist, assemble process will fail.

-For more details about how to use MBT assembly command, see [How to build an MTA archive from the modules' build artifacts](https://github.com/SAP/cloud-mta-build-tool/blob/master/docs/docs/usage.md#how-to-build-an-mta-archive-from-the-modules-build-artifacts)
+For more details about how to use MBT assemble command, see [How to build an MTA archive from the modules' build artifacts](https://github.com/SAP/cloud-mta-build-tool/blob/master/docs/docs/usage.md#how-to-build-an-mta-archive-from-the-modules-build-artifacts)